AWARD WINNING RAW DOG FOOD & DOG SUPPLEMENTS

 Cut a lemon into four pieces and cover with boiling water in a pint jar.
 After steeping overnight, pour into a spray bottle and spray your dog all over, especially in hard-to-see areas like behind the ears, in the armpits, around the head, and the base of their tail.

+Add water, raw apple cider vinegar, garlic, fresh rosemary, and a few drops of lemongrass or citronella essential oil to a spray bottle.
 Spray your dog’s coat before heading outside (again, ensuring to cover all the areas ticks love) to naturally repel parasites.

 Herbal collars